 You can also tour the Palace of Westminster, which includes the House of Lords Chamber.
 (The Palace of Westminster is the elaborate parliament building connected to Big Ben.)
 These tours also require advanced tickets and, though self-guided, can take about 90 minutes, as well.

-Bonus View of Big Ben: During Afternoon Tea
+See Big Ben During Afternoon Tea

 Did you know you can have afternoon tea while looking out at views of Big Ben?
 Yes, and it’s quite the experience!